-At a recent David Cassidy concert at Madison Square Garden, an outfit called Joshua Television was trying to solve this.
+At a recent David Cassidy concert at Madi-

+son Square Garden, an outfit called Joshua Television was trying to solve this.
 "I'm the eyes for these kids," says Joshua White, 29.
 The head of Joshua Television and formerly of the Joshua Light Show, which inhabited the Fillmore East, was at the Garden supervising preparations for his firm's part in the concert; the projection, onto a 15x20-foot screen hung over the stage, of a closed circuit color TV image of David Cassidy so all could see.

 As concerts get bigger and more remote from the audience, Joshua White uses TV in an attempt to make it all more intimate.
 On stage are three cameras.
 Behind the stage is a huge, box-shaped projector called the MTS-360, aimed at the screen.
-Behind that is a large trailer truck which White leases for the occasion from the same New York TV production firm that does "Sesame Street."
-In the truck is a bank of six or seven monitors, lots of wires and dials.
+Behind that is a large trailer truck, which White leases, from the same New York TV production firm that does "Sesame Street."
+In the truck is a bank of six or seven monitors, lots of wires and dials, the "Sesame Street" engineers, and Lynn Goldsmith, Joshua TV's young director.

 All this is manipulated via a 20-station intercom system connecting truck, cameras, projector and the crew running the lights.
-It's a very complex system, one which costs any performer willing to give a good show-even for the people in the cheap seats-\$7,500 for one screen, \$10,000 for two; and \$20,000 for a videotape of the whole affair.
-Those who have paid the price include James Taylor, Steve Stills, Ten Years After and the Bill Graham Tanglewood (Mass.) rock concerts.
-The TV system was mentioned prominently in the rave reviews.
+It's a very complex system, one which costs any performer willing to give a good show - even for the people in the cheap seats - \$7,500 for one screen, \$10,000 for two: and \$20,000 for a videotape of the whole affair.